-Do: Remember that cars already on the motorway have right of way.
-Sure, it’s common courtesy for them to head over to the middle lane to let you out, or leave a large enough gap, but sometimes it’s just not possible.
+- Remember that cars already on the motorway have right of way.
+It’s common courtesy for them to head over to the middle lane to let you out, or leave a large enough gap, but sometimes it’s just not possible.
 If this happens to you, don’t panic.
 Adjust your speed and keep an eye on the traffic from the moment it is visible.
 This way, you can plan the best time to merge.

 What if I run out of slip road?

 - Avoid this completely!
 If you correctly observe the traffic and adjust your speed accordingly, identifying a gap in the traffic where you will merge well in advance, you should not run out of slip road.

 - Use the hard shoulder.
 The hard shoulder is only to be used in emergencies or if there are signs saying to use it as a lane (e.g. on a smart motorway).
 The Highway Code’s section on joining the motorway clearly indicates that you should not use the hard shoulder if you run out of slip road.
 Using the hard shoulder in a non-emergency is dangerous as you could collide with a stationary, broken-down vehicle.

 What should I do if the slip road becomes its own lane?

 Make sure you familiarise yourself with these signs so you know which lanes are merging into which, and if your slip road is turning into an additional lane, eliminating the need to merge!